Borrower Frequently Asked Questions

 A: If you are requesting a Demand for Payoff after your due date and grace period, accrued late charges will show on the Demand for Payoff because it assumes you are not making a payment until you pay off the loan.
 If you make your payment on time the late fees will not be charged at payoff.

-Q: What happens if I overpaid my mortgage?
+Q: What happens if I overpaid my mortgage on a Demand for Payoff?

 A: You will receive a Payoff Overage Surplus check.
 These checks are scheduled to be printed 15-20 days after the payoff funds have been received.

-Q: How soon will documents be released after payoff?
+Q: How soon will my mortgage be released or deed of trust be reconveyed after payoff?

 A: Once the loan pays off, your lender has 30 calendar days to send the original documents to the county to have the loan reconveyed, or to have the lien released.